 Sharpe Ratio: A risk-adjusted measure developed by Nobel Laureate William Sharpe.
 It is calculated by using standard deviation and excess return to determine reward per unit of risk.
-The higher the Sharpe Ratio, the better the fund's historical risk-adjusted performance.
-The Sharpe ratio is calculated by dividing a fund's annualized excess returns.
+The higher the Sharpe Ratio, the better the fund's historical riskadjusted performance.
+The Sharpe ratio is calculated by dividing a fund's annualized excess returns by the standard deviation of a fund's annualized excess returns.
 Since this ratio uses standard deviation as its risk measure, it is most appropriately applied when analyzing a fund that is an investor's sole holding.
 The Sharpe Ratio can be used to compare two funds directly on how much risk a fund had to bear to earn excess return over the risk-free rate.